virtusize/integration_ios/README-JP.md

 }
 ```

 ### 3. Enable SNS authentication

-The SNS authentication flow requires switching to a SFSafariViewController which will load a web page for a user to login with their SNS account.
-You must register a URL type with your app bundle app ID ending with .virtusize and send it to the `VirtusizeAuth.setAppBundleId` method.
+The SNS authentication flow requires switching to a SFSafariViewController, which will load a web page for the user to login with their SNS account.
+A custom URL scheme must be defined to return the login response to your app from a SFSafariViewController.

+ You must register a URL type and send it to the `VirtusizeAuth.setAppBundleId` method.

-(1) Register a URL type
+**(1) Register a URL type**

 In Xcode, click on your project's **Info** tab and select **URL Types**.